jonahsol/soverflow-jobs-rss-scrapper/README.md

 ### TODO

 * Integrate pipenv
-* Set up a database(tbd) to store job postings
-* Display analysis of most common technologies used in jobs
+* Do some data analysis

 ### Attribution